Begonia maculata care goes by the botanical name Begonia maculata var. wightii. It is a fibrous-rooted upright Angel-Winged cane Begonia.

 This indoor plant is relatively easy to propagate through cuttings.
 Propagation is best done during the heat of winter when blooming is minimal.

-All you do is cut off a stem with no flowers below the bud.
+Cut off a stem with no flowers below the bud using scissors or pruning shears.
 Remove the lower leaves and dip them in a jar of water.

 Let it remain inside the jar until roots start to form.
 After that, plant it in sandy, loamy, and clay soil.
 Water it so that the soil is lightly moist but not overly soaked.